Jake and the Kid

-Jake and the Kid is a collection of short stories by W. O. Mitchell, originally published in 1961.
+Jake and the Kid is a collection of short stories by W. O. Mitchell, published in 1961.
 Many stories in the series appeared in Maclean's prior to the book's publication.
+The stories stem from Mitchell's long-running radio series of the same name.
 Mitchell also published a sequel volume, According to Jake and the Kid, in 1989.

 Overview

 Set in the 1940s and 1950s, "The Kid" is at the centre of stories of a boy on a farm in fictional Crocus, Saskatchewan, Canada.
 Jake is the hired hand who helps the Kid's mother run the farm who now keeps the Kid abreast of events in the greater world and in Crocus.

 The Kid's teacher, Miss Henchbaw, is unfairly dismissed by the school board until her friends fight back in the story "Will of the People"; Chet Lambert of the Crocus Breeze is hauled into court for comparing George Solway with Malleable Brown's goat in "The Face Is Familiar," resulting in a courtroom confrontation unrivalled in the history of Canadian jurisprudence; and "Political Dynamite" shows the men terrified by women curlers threatening to vote en bloc in the upcoming town election.

 The town is rich not only in disputes but characters, from Repeat Golightly in the barbershop to Old Man Sherry, the town's oldest inhabitant.
 Throughout the series of stories, many entertainers come through town: Belva Taskey, the sweet songstress ("Lo!
 The Noble Redskin!") and her memorable poetry reading; The Great Doctor Suhzee, the hypnotist; and Professor Noble Winesinger, whose snake-oil remedies had been known to turn his customers black.